Top 5 Beginner Camping Mistakes To Avoid

 - Waterproof jacket, trousers, and umbrella

-- Clean and dry clothes to sleep in
+- Clean, dry, and warm clothes to sleep in

 - Woolly hat, gloves, and sunhat